pixelynx-io/kor-protocol-sdk/README.md

 # KOR Protocol SDK

+The KOR SDK (Software Development Kit) is a toolkit designed to facilitate the development of applications that involve Intellectual Property Rights on blockchain.

+The KOR SDK offers a suite of easy-to-use functions for uploading assets, minting NFTs, and managing intellectual property (IP) rights on the blockchain.
+It provides smooth integration with KOR’s infrastructure for handling IP assets and supports various JavaScript frameworks, streamlining development, testing, and deployment across different environments.

 ## Prerequisites

 To follow this tutorial, ensure you have Node version 20 or later and npm version 8 or higher installed in your environment.
 You can download the latest LTS (Long Term Support) version from the Node.js official website.